Grade retention: Hong Kong

 Hong Kong practices grade retention in elementary and secondary school if the student obtains a failing grade even after taking a retest.

 Western Europe

-Norway, Denmark and Sweden do not allow grade retention during elementary school and junior high school (1-10th grade).
+Norway and Denmark do not allow grade retention during elementary school and junior high school (1st–10th grade).

+In Sweden, a school's headmaster can decide to let a student repeat a grade in primary school (1st–9th grade) with their legal guardian's permission; if there are particularly strong reasons for it, the headmaster can decide on it even without the legal guardian's permission.
+The headmaster can also allow a student to retake the year of preschool preceding the first year of primary school if their legal guardian requests it and have reasons for it.

 In the United Kingdom, a similar streaming system to New Zealand's is used.
 The exception to this is that students at sixth form (the final two years of secondary education, where there is not usually streaming) may have to repeat a year if they fail a year during this period or complete an access year if they do not get good enough grades at 16.

 Austria, Belgium, France, Germany, Italy, Luxembourg, the Netherlands, Portugal, Spain and Switzerland commonly use grade retention.

 Greece allows grade retention if a student fails more than five final exams, or five or fewer both in May examinations and in September examinations.
 A student who has missed more than 114 periods of class can also repeat a grade.